 What happens if my child becomes ill during the day at camp?

 If your child feels ill during day camp, they will be brought to a designated area on site and parents or guardian will be called.
-If the child does have COVID-19 like symptoms, we will follow the current public health guidelines.
-The child will at this time be required to stay home for 5 days following the onset of COVID symptoms.
+If the child does have COVID-19 like symptoms, we will follow public health guidelines in the COVID-19 Screening for School document.
+The child will at this time be required to stay home for 24 hours to see if the symtoms subside.